Women's Tennis Team

 When Do I Formally Commit My Intentions To Participate?

-Please let Abby know as soon as possible.
+Please let Jason know as soon as possible.
 Although we may add players even into summer, I must enter our preliminary rosters soon.
 This officially lets the GCTA know we have enough women of a similar level to field a team and the GCTA can then begin determining the match schedule.
-Please let me know by early April as to both your intention to participate and the level and team (career, daytime, or both) for which you would like to play.
-Career teams require a minimum of 10 players, while daytime teams require a minimum of 12 players.
+Please let me know as soon as possible as to both your intention to participate and the level and team (career, daytime, or both) for which you would like to play.
+Career teams require a minimum of 10 players, while daytime teams require a minimum of 15 players.